Philippine Basketball Association: Modern era and expansion

 For the 2014–15 season, the league expanded to twelve teams, after accepting two new franchises: Kia Sorento and Blackwater Elite.
 The league held its opening ceremonies at the Philippine Arena and set an all-time Philippine basketball attendance record of 52,612.
 This record was eventually broken during the Game 7 of the 2022–23 Commissioner's Cup Finals, contested between the Barangay Ginebra San Miguel and guest team Bay Area Dragons, which was also held in the Philippine Arena with an attendance of 54,589.

 On February 15, 2015, in the middle of the 2014–15 PBA season, commissioner Chito Salud announced that he would step down as the league's commissioner and was succeeded by Chito Narvasa starting the 2015–16 PBA season.
-Salud was then appointed as the President and CEO of the league, when the board of governors decided to restructure the league and create the President/CEO position to manage the league's marketing, expansion and business-related matters.
-The Commissioner (who will also be the league's Chief Operating Officer) will handle game-related matters.
+Salud was then appointed as the president and CEO of the league, when the board of governors decided to restructure the league and create the president and CEO position to manage the league's marketing, expansion and business-related matters.
+The commissioner (who will also be the league's chief operating officer) will handle game-related matters.

 Salud, however, also stepped down as the league's president and CEO on December 31, 2015, and was replaced by incumbent PBA chairman Robert Non.
-The board of governors later appointed Chito Narvasa as the President and CEO.
+The board of governors later appointed Chito Narvasa as the president and CEO.
 The said position was eventually dissolved before the start of the 2016 Governors' Cup.

 Amid controversies during his term, Narvasa stepped down on December 31, 2017.
 The board appointed Media Bureau chief Willie Marcial as his replacement on January 25, 2018.